 Positive relationships are essential to good learning.
-The general aim of the school is to provide an atmosphere of mutual respect and collective responsibility.
-Pupils, parents/carers and staff all have an important part to play in producing and sustaining this positive ethos.
-The rules of the school are of a common sense nature, bearing in mind the interest and safety of all concerned.
+The general aim of the school is to provide a positive learning culture where all learners can thrive.
+Pupils, parents/carers and staff all have an important part to play in developing and sustaining this positive culture.
+The expectations of the school are of a common sense nature, bearing in mind the rights, interests and safety of all concerned.

-Our school rules are:
+Our school expectations are:

 - Follow adult instructions first time

 - Listen to the speaker

-- · Keep hands, feet, objects and comments to yourself
+- Keep hands, feet, objects and comments to yourself

 We operate restorative, solution-focused practice in our school to ensure that all members of our community understand safe and respectful behaviour.
-If an incident occurs where someone has been hurt by the behaviour of words of another person, we use the Restorative Five questions to find a solution that prevents repetition of the behaviour:
+If an incident occurs where someone has been hurt by the behaviour of words of another person, we use the Restorative Five questions to find a solution that prevents repetition of the behaviour: What happened?

-What happened?

 What have your thoughts been since?
 What are your feelings?
 Who was affected and how are they affected?
 What are everyone's needs when it comes to what should happen next?